bansicloud/fix-the-internet/README.md

 ## DESCRIPTIONS

 ### People like to use the internet in ways that are unhealthy
 **Problem:** People like to use social media in ways that are unhealthy.
 Without a fundamental shift government intervention or other mitigation may do little toward the negative impact modern social media is having on society.

 **Solutions:** Let us provide social tools that promote healthy use and germinate the idea that there is a problem with the way we're using tech and encourage the public to work toward healthier technological choices.

+### Privacy
+**Problem:** There is an extream lack of privacy in nearly every corner.
+If you employ privacy tools the experance is greatly degraded with robot checks, broken websites, and downright refusal to continue.

+**Solutions:** Assume people do not want to be tracked unless they specifically ask to be so.
+Change business models.
+Make a not for profit web option.
+Make sure laws address the problem rather than degrade the experience with little change.
+Create new abstract data systems that do not provide layout.

 ### Usefulness
 **Problem:** Much of modern tech seems to be "Candy-bar Technology" .. we like it, but at best it doesn't really do much to help in life, and at worst it might actually be bad for us.